IBM/ibmi-bob/docs/cli/makei.md

 makei cvtsrcpf [-h] [-c <CCSID>] <file> <library>
 ```

-Converts all members in a source physical file to properly-named (Bob-compatible), ASCII-ish, LF-terminated source files in the current directory in the IFS.
+Converts all members in a source physical file to properly-named (Bob-compatible), UTF-8 encoded, LF-terminated source files in the current directory in the IFS.
 Generally speaking, the source member type will become the filename extension.

 For example, RPGLE source member `AB1001` will become IFS source file `AB1001.RPGLE`.
 Four exceptions exist, however: source member types CMD, MENU, and PNLGRP result in filename extensions .CMDSRC, .MENUSRC, and .PNLGRPSRC, respectively, and source member type C residing in source physical file H results in filename extension .H.

 All source files will be encoded in UTF-8.
 If the source physical file was created successfully, a `.ibmi.json` file with the CCSID value from the SRC-PF will be created in the same directory.
-Note that It will not override an existing `.ibmi.json` file.
+Note that it will not override an existing `.ibmi.json` file.
 [Link to discussions](https://github.com/IBM/ibmi-bob/pull/115#issuecomment-1194661949)

 If the SRC-PF is 65535, then the value of the `ccsid` parameter of the cvtsrcpf command will be used.